 The Grub Meals VIP impact project helped Grub Cycle to focus on reducing food waste and raise awareness around this problem, as well as subsidise low income families with the proceeds gained from selling food waste from supermarkets.

-Interested in participating in impact projects like Grub Meals as a volunteer?
-Sign up for Incitement’s volunteering team and you’re the first to know about the coolest, most impactful social projects.
+Interested in participating in impact projects like Grub Cycle as a volunteer?
+Join www.theincitement.com and volunteer for grassroots projects and charities around the world.

 Since launching their social enterprise in 2016, the Host organisation has prevented more than 2,000 kilograms of CO2 emissions.
 And in the four-month duration of the VIP Programme alone, the Fellows managed to double Grub Cycle’s numbers in terms of reducing food waste.